Shinmera/for/README.md

               (b collect a))
       (thereis (evenp a)))

 In order for short-circuiting clauses to have highest priority on values, clause-values are always returned first followed by binding values.
 Otherwise the order follows the declaration order of the respective clauses/bindings.
+Note that clauses must appear as a "top-level" form within the `for` body and cannot appear as the result of a macroexpansion.

 For also features a generic iterator construct that allows you to iterate over a multitude of different data types without having to do a case-distinction by yourself.
 We already saw this with the `over *random-state*` binding from the previous example.